xiaozha87/composer_test/readme.md

 # Hello World Package for PHP Composer #

-This is a hello world package for php composer beginners tutorial.
+HAHAHA,This is a hello world package for php composer beginners tutorial.